JabRef/user-documentation/en/Installation.md

 You can also install it manually as described here.

 The installation steps are written having the [JavaFX development branch](https://builds.jabref.org/javafx/) in mind.
-Thus, it especially describes installing JavaFX.
+Thus, it especially describes installing [JavaFX].

 ## Supported JDKs and JREs